 Inside a product with Bluetooth technology is a small computer chip.
 It contains Bluetooth radio and software that makes connections between devices.
 So when Bluetooth-enabled products like cell phones and headphones are next to each other.
 It helps you to talk on the phone or listen to music without it.

-Connecting wireless headsets is vary depending on the device you’re using.
+Connecting wireless headphones is vary depending on the device you’re using.
 But you’ll know how easy it is at once.
 Here is a list of popular headsets; you can choose anyone from this list to buy.
 All these ten headsets are people using.
+Here we are trying to tell you how to connect wireless headphones.

 First, make sure your base is plugging in and the headphone battery is fully charged.
 Make sure the headphones and television are close to each other.
 Turn on the headset.
 Go to Settings on your TV and turn on Bluetooth.
 Look for headphones under the Bluetooth device on your TV.
 And you should be able to listen to the television.